How to measure the effectiveness of digital marketing campaigns without third-party cookies

 1. Firstly, data ownership is much more straightforward with first-party data.
 The bottom line is that you own it all.
 Not Google, not Facebook, not any third party.
 You don’t have to buy it from external sources.
 It’s all gathered from your own direct-to-customer methods (which we’ll go into more about in a moment).

-2. Secondly, the accuracy of first-party data is much higher than with third-party.
+2. The accuracy of first-party data is much higher than with third-party.
 Because the data is gathered directly from your own customers, you can be sure it is highly relevant and up-to-date.

-3. And thirdly, your first-party data is unique to you.
+3. Your first-party data is unique to you.
 You won’t have bought it from the same source that all your competitors buy data.
 This means you have a unique insight into your customers that no one else has.

 So, actually, the loss of third-party cookies isn’t such a bad thing.
 It means we’ll all have to focus on working with first-party data, which actually has many benefits for agency marketers.